 - Belay Device – A small metal device that attaches to the belayer’s harness and the rope.
 It allows the belayer to use friction to stop a climber’s fall or control the lowering speed.

 - Rappel Device – A metal device for lowering yourself by rappel/abseil.
-A belay device in climbing normally double as a rappel device too.
-You can buy specific rappel devices that give more control.
+A belay device in climbing normally doubles as a rappel device too.
+You can buy specific rappel devices that give you more control.